We may get commissions for purchases made through links in this post.

 Instruct everyone to peel back the husks at the table (carefully, because they’ll release some heat when you pull them back).
 I suggest serving them with corn cob holders because they tend to retain heat a little longer than boiled corn.

-Toasted sesame oil is another delicious option.
+Spices and Herbs: Get creative with your seasonings by adding a blend of spices like garlic powder, paprika, or chili powder.
 You may enjoy a sprinkle of smoked paprika, too.
 If you’re on a low salt diet, a salt substitute can add fantastic flavoring to corn.